bmukesh23/ExcaliSketch/README.md

 # 🎨 ExcaliSketch

-An Excalidraw clone with React and TypeScript.
+An Excalidraw clone built with React and TypeScript.
 Rough.js is used for the sketchy, hand-drawn style.
 This isn't responsive.

 ## 📦 Technologies